 - In a bowl: Place the chicken in a bowl, pour the marinade on it, and stir to make sure the chicken is coated.
 Cover with plastic wrap and refrigerate.

-The chicken can be grilled, baked, air fried, or cooked on a stovetop grill pan.
-Cook it until the internal temperature reaches 165°F. Try not to overcook boneless skinless chicken breasts.
+How to cook marinated chicken: The chicken can be grilled, baked, air fried, or cooked on a stovetop grill pan.
+There are instructions for each method on the recipe card below.
+Cook chicken until the internal temperature reaches 165°F. Try not to overcook boneless skinless chicken breasts.
 They can become rather dry.

 I’d recommend marinating this chicken for at least 2 hours, but you can leave it in the marinade (in the fridge, of course!) for up to 24 hours.

 Generally, it’s not a great idea to cook chicken in its marinade.
 Marinades often contain an acid such as vinegar or citrus juice.
 When the marinade cooks, it may become bitter or too concentrated.
 The chicken may turn out soggy or too mushy.

 Never reuse a marinade to baste the chicken or as a sauce to put on the chicken unless it has been cooked thoroughly to remove pathogens.
 It should be boiled at least 5 minutes before using.

 - Try the marinade on pork or steak.
 It’s perfect for almost any type of meat.